Coolacho/Restaurant_management_db/README.md

 The database itself consists of 17 tables:
 1. Products, which stores the different dishes and beverages the restaurant offers.
 2. Income, for the profit of the restaurant.
-3,4.
-Taxes, for tracking the expenses and a respective table for the different tax types.
+3. Taxes, for tracking the expenses.
+4. Tax_type table for the different tax types.
 5. Tax_payments, that stores which taxes are payed and when.
-6,7.
-Workers, wich stores the information for the people working in the restaurant and a worker_type table for keeping track of the position wich a person occupies.
+6. Workers, wich stores the information for the people working in the restaurant.
+7. Worker_type table for keeping track of the position wich a person occupies.
 8. Salaries, for keeping track of the payments each month to the workers.
 9. Salary payments, that stores which salaries are payed and when.
 10. Shifts table for all the shifts that the people can take.
 11. Worker_shift table for the realisation of M to M link between the workers and shifts tables.
-12,13.
-Tables and table_type for storing all the available tables and their types in the restaurant.
+12. Tables for storing all the available tables in the restaurant and this way each table has an id to help waiters locate and manage the tables which are appointed to them.
+13. Table_type for the different table types.
 14. Reservations table for all the reservations made.
 15. Table_reservations that links tables and reservations in a M to M connection.
 16. Reservators table wich keeps the information for the people that make reservations.